verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] My bed is a magical place.
 I suddenly remember everything
 - [ ] I came, I saw, I made it awkward
 - [ ] Not lazy.
 Just on energy saving mode
+- [ ] Consider this your daily dose of awesome